-The Ametrica Project aims to promote dialogue, intercultural sensitivity, and friendship between domestic and international students.
-A small, diverse group of returning students, who also serve as mentors, facilitate sessions for roughly 40 incoming students who apply and are accepted.
-Ametrica participants will arrive on 28 Aug 2023(Mon), and then meet every Thursday from 4:30-6:30 pm during the first seven weeks of the fall semester.
-The central component is dialogue in groups of 5-8 students about a range of themes pertinent to students from around the world, allowing them to examine topics through different lenses.
+The Ametrica program aims to promote dialogue, intercultural sensitivity, and friendship between domestic and international students.
+A small, diverse group of ISP mentors, lead and facilitate sessions for roughly 40 incoming students who complete an application to participate in Ametrica.
+Ametrica participants will arrive on Aug 20, 2024 (Tue), and then meet every Thursday from 4:30-6:30 pm during the first seven weeks of the fall semester.
+The central component is dialogue in groups of 5-8 students about a range of themes important to students from around the world, allowing them to examine topics through different lenses.
 Previous topics have included family, peace, current events, law and order, economics, health, race, and love.
-In the place of or in addition to the weekly sessions, Ametrica participants also venture to off campus locations a few times during the program.
+In place of or in addition to the weekly sessions, Ametrica participants also venture to off-campus locations a few times during the program.
 Previous activities have included a scavenger hunt, dinner at Macalester staff/faculty/alumni homes, salsa lessons, and a trip to Chicago or other activities over Fall Break.
-Participants will build valuable international relationships through Ametrica, which can be a critical stepping stone for the rest of your experiences during and after your time at Macalester College.
+Participants will build valuable international relationships through Ametrica, which can be a critical stepping stone for the rest of their experiences during and after their time at Macalester College.
+This is not a program where domestic students serve as mentors to their international student peers.